 - benefits during pregnancy and childbirth

-By the way: When you take out health insurance, you are automatically covered by long-term care insurance.
+By the way: When taking out health insurance, you are automatically covered by long-term care insurance.
 Long-term care insurance covers you if, for example, you are no longer able to look after yourself due to a serious illness – in other words, if you need help from a carer.

 Health insurance without an employer

 You are not employed by an employer?
 You still need health insurance!
-Now it depends on which group you belong to:
+The type of health insurance depends on which group you belong to:

 - Family: Children, spouses and registered life partners can usually be insured collectively through family insurance with one adult being in the statutory health insurance.

-- Trainees, students and interns: Generally you have to take out statutory health insurance.
+- Trainees, students and interns: You generally have to take out statutory health insurance.
 There are some exceptions, e.g. for students over the age of 30.